EDITORS NOTE: Update November 2017

 7. ME NO INGRISH

-Another thing, that was to us incomprehensible, was the extremely poor level of English spoken by nationals.
+Another thing, that was to us incomprehensible, was the extremely poor level of English spoken by Thais we met.
 Thailand has been a popular tourist destination for a few decades now and has seen a huge boom since the arrival of cheap international flights and the success of the film The Beach in 2002.
 We obviously didn't expect perfect fluency, Marta's native language isn't english either, but we thought places such as hotel receptions, tourism information offices and travel agencies to have slightly more than just the very basics!
 Again this has been a popular tourism destination for many many years!
 We didn't and still don't expect to walk into a remote village and have a full on conversation in english.
 Other countries that I've been to in SE Asia (Cambodia or Laos) seem to have much better English.

-I think the reason why, and main underlying problem, is that Thailand sold out to tourism, which isn’t necessarily a bad thing, I just think that they did it far too hastily and now lacks the tourism infrastructure that's needed to host around 27 million tourists every year.
+I think the reason why, and main underlying problem, is that Thailand sold out to tourism, which isn’t necessarily a bad thing, I just think that they did it far too hastily and now lacks the tourism infrastructure that's needed to host over 30 million tourists every year.

 Generally, I am of the opinion that the Thai, those of which who work in tourism, think all tourists are the same.
 We are all stupid, we all have far too much money and we all want a bracelet that says “I FUCK LADY BOYS” and, believe it or not, it’s not always the case.
 They presume we all want to drink beer and want massages with happy endings, and now because of their misguided beliefs, the country has become famous for women shooting ping pong balls out of their vaginas, excessive amounts of alcohol and drug taking, men who look like women, theft of all kinds, and now recently, the murders of two British Nationals on the island of Koh Tao.